 During his tenure at the Department of Justice, Tom:

-• Oversaw the review of all mergers investigated by the Division and supervised more than 30 cases filed in federal district court.
+Oversaw the review of all mergers investigated by the Division and supervised more than 30 cases filed in federal district court.

-• Was involved in some of the largest and most complicated criminal matters in the Division’s history, including investigations and prosecutions that involved coordination with multiple competition authorities in other jurisdictions.
+Was involved in some of the largest and most complicated criminal matters in the Division’s history, including investigations and prosecutions that involved coordination with multiple competition authorities in other jurisdictions.

-• Led an active competition advocacy program that included numerous amicus briefs filed with the U.S. Supreme Court on antitrust issues and comments to a wide range of federal and state agencies.
+Led an active competition advocacy program that included numerous amicus briefs filed with the U.S. Supreme Court on antitrust issues and comments to a wide range of federal and state agencies.

-• Argued before the U.S. Supreme Court as amicus on behalf of the United States in Bell Atlantic Corp. v.
+Argued before the U.S. Supreme Court as amicus on behalf of the United States in Bell Atlantic Corp. v.
 Twombly.

-• Testified several times before Congressional committees.
+Testified several times before Congressional committees.

-• Worked with international antitrust authorities throughout the world and served in leadership positions in key international competition organizations, such as chairing the Working Party on International Cooperation and Enforcement of the OECD Competition Committee and serving on the Steering Committee of the International Competition Network.
+Worked with international antitrust authorities throughout the world and served in leadership positions in key international competition organizations, such as chairing the Working Party on International Cooperation and Enforcement of the OECD Competition Committee and serving on the Steering Committee of the International Competition Network.

-• Received the Edmund Randolph Award, the U.S. Department of Justice’s highest honor, for his service in the Division.
+Received the Edmund Randolph Award, the U.S. Department of Justice’s highest honor, for his service in the Division.

-• Prior to 2004, Mr. Barnett was a leader in the firm’s Antitrust & Consumer Law Practice Group.
+Prior to 2004, Mr. Barnett was a leader in the firm’s Antitrust & Consumer Law Practice Group.
 He also served as an adjunct professor at Georgetown University Law Center, teaching a course on antitrust and intellectual property issues in sports in 2001 and 2003, and as a co-teacher of an advanced antitrust seminar at the University of Virginia Law School multiple times between 1991 and 2004.

 Photo of Johan Ysewyn Johan Ysewyn

-Johan’s practice also has a strong focus on global and European cartel investigations.
-He has acted for the immunity applicants in the bitumen and marine hose cartels, and acted for defendants in alleged cartels in financial services, consumer goods, pharmaceuticals, chemicals, consumer electronics and price benchmarking in the oil sector.
-He has acted for the European Payments Council in the first European Commission investigation into standardisation agreements in the e-payments sector.
-Johan has written and lectured extensively on international cartel and leniency-related issues.
-He co-authors the loose-leaf European Cartel Digest and lectures on cartel law and economics at the Brussels School of Competition.
+Renowned for his expertise in global cartel enforcement, Johan has represented immunity applicants and defendants in major cases involving industries such as financial services, consumer goods, pharmaceuticals, chemicals, and energy.
+He also advised the European Payments Council in the first European Commission investigation into standardisation agreements in the e-payments sector.
+A recognised thought leader, Johan co-authors the European Cartel Digest and lectures on cartel law and economics at the Brussels School of Competition.